likeabird43/ai-generated-mlpipeline-audit/README.md

 Observed behaviors include:

 * **Overconfidence**

-  * near-perfect metrics under flawed evaluation
+  → near-perfect metrics under flawed evaluation

 * **Conservative behavior**

-  * low confidence when data is clearly noisy
+  → low confidence when data is clearly noisy

 * **Partial understanding**

-  * detects generalization failure but misses root causes
+  → detects high-level issues but misses root causes

-* **Correct reasoning (structured cases)**
+* **Correct reasoning (structured prompts)**

-  * produces realistic and cautious analysis
+  → produces realistic and cautious analysis

 > AI can adjust its confidence, but does not reliably detect when its own evaluation setup is invalid.